Mark O'Shea (herpetologist): O'Shea's Big Adventure

-O'Shea's Big Adventure, or OBA, known as O'Shea's Dangerous Reptiles on Channel 4 in the UK, chronicles his many field excursions to find reptiles around the world.
+O'Shea's Big Adventure, or OBA, known as O'Shea's Dangerous Reptiles on Channel 4 in the UK, chronicles his field excursions to find reptiles around the world.
 The programs were divided into four series, The Americas, Australasia & Pacific, South & Southeast Asia and Africa & South America.
 The first two series each contained 13 half-hour films, the latter two each comprised four one-hour films.
 They were filmed between 1999 and 2003 and have been aired worldwide.

 Other series

-Since OBA, he has filmed two episodes of the series Safari Park, charting the day-to-day activities of West Midland Safari Park and the Ongava Game Reserve, filming in the UK and Namibia, and has presented or appeared on other programs, including a report on the Dangerous Wild Animals Act for the BBC strand Inside Out, filming in the UK and the Netherlands.
+Since OBA, he has filmed two episodes of the series Safari Park, charting the day-to-day activities of West Midlands Safari Park and the Ongava Game Reserve, filming in the UK and Namibia, and has presented or appeared on other programs, including a report on the Dangerous Wild Animals Act for the BBC strand Inside Out, filming in the UK and the Netherlands.

-O'Shea is represented by David Foster Management.
+Radio

+O'Shea was the featured guest in a September 2025 edition of The Life Scientific.